Most vibrant city in the Caucasus region, a favorite hip spot for diehard expats.

 - Bernard – classic late night 24/7 place with good food.
 Everybody goes here for food after a night out.
 Bernard Sushi is just next door, nice asian food and alternate option if Bernard doesn’t have enough space for your big group.

-- Feed Me – good burgers open later.
+- Feed Me – best burgers open later, but just a street shack with no seating.

 - Plover – sells plov (rice and meat with fat).
 Open late.